Fisker Inc. (FSR) Stock: A Value Analysis

 FSR) stock’s latest price update

-The stock of Fisker Inc. (NYSE: FSR) has increased by 3.49 when compared to last closing price of 5.45.
-Despite this, the company has experienced a 10.81% gain in its stock price over the last five trading sessions.
+The stock price of Fisker Inc. (NYSE: FSR) has surged by 4.17 when compared to previous closing price of 5.76, but the company has seen a 10.09% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 05/09/23 that Rivian’s Quarterly Loss Narrows as EV Startups Face Cash Crunch

 FSR’s Market Performance

-Fisker Inc. (FSR) has experienced a 10.81% rise in stock performance for the past week, with a -10.19% drop in the past month, and a -5.69% drop in the past quarter.
-The volatility ratio for the week is 6.47%, and the volatility levels for the past 30 days are at 6.99% for FSR.
-The simple moving average for the last 20 days is -0.89% for FSR stock, with a simple moving average of -17.33% for the last 200 days.
+Fisker Inc. (FSR) has seen a 10.09% rise in stock performance for the week, with a 2.74% gain in the past month and a 11.94% surge in the past quarter.
+The volatility ratio for the week is 6.68%, and the volatility levels for the past 30 days are at 7.03% for FSR.
+The simple moving average for the last 20 days is 6.20% for FSR stock, with a simple moving average of -11.20% for the last 200 days.

 Analysts’ Opinion of FSR